-The Mind and Emotions, or rather the way we think and feel, are effected by essential oils via our sense of smell, as are all the odours we consciously and UNCONSCIOUSLY detect.
+The Mind and Emotions, or rather the way we think and feel, are effected.
+We use essential oils via our sense of smell, as are all the odours we consciously and UNCONSCIOUSLY detect.

-The human nose has the ability to distinguish many thousands of different odours, and the memory of these odours is stored deep in our sub-conscious minds.
+The human nose has the ability to distinguish many thousands of different odours.
+The body stores the memory of these odours in our sub-conscious minds.
 (See R. Tisserand ‘The Art of Aromatherapy” pages 60-73).

 Sensory stimulation of the Olfactory centre is by a relay of nerve impulses from the sensory nerve endings in the nose to the brain.

-This is a very rapid and direct pathway to the part of the Brain which directs, controls, interprets and responds to sensory input.
+This is a very rapid and direct pathway to the part of the Brain.
+The brain directs, controls, interprets and responds to sensory input.

-This message is relayed down the spinal cord to the motor nerve root, and then to the appropriate muscle(s) organ(s) etc. to remove the finger from the hot object.
-As you will know from your own experience of touching something hot, there is often a time lag between touching the hot object and recognition of pain.
+Our body relays this message down the spinal cord to the motor nerve root.
+Then to the appropriate muscle(s) organ(s) etc. to remove the finger from the hot object.
+You will know from your own experience of touching something hot.
+There is often a time lag between touching the hot object and recognition of pain.

 With the Olfactory Nerve there is no relay station – stimuli goes straight to the part of Central Nervous System called the LIMBIC SYSTEM, and the response is instant.
-Furthermore, the message cannot be blocked by the conscious mind.
+Furthermore, the conscious mind cannot block the message.

 The interesting and exciting aspect of this use of Essential Oil Therapy is that different essential oils produce different responses.
 Some affect the higher thought processes in the Cerebral Cortex by altering the electrical activity of different Cortical areas, and some affect the Hormone Producing cells in the Limbic System.
-These `Brain Hormones’ will then either effect the mental and emotional responses of the Brain itself, or will be released into the blood stream from where they may be carried to distant organs to produce the desired effect on the body chemistry.
+These `Brain Hormones’ will then either effect the mental and emotional responses of the Brain itself.
+Our body will release them into the blood stream.
+And the blood stream carries them to distant organs to produce the desired effect on the body chemistry.